 AMU offers various liturgical styles.
 In addition to an Extraordinary Form Mass each Sunday and twice during the week, a variety of daily and Sunday Masses are offered in Ordinary Form Latin and English, including one featuring charismatic praise and worship music.
 The Sacrament of Reconciliation is available five days a week.

 Students describe a strong spiritual life that includes various devotional groups, approximately 18 voluntary “households” of students supporting each other in prayer and service, and student activity clubs such as the Communion and Liberation, Peer Ministry Team, and Marian consecration.
 Students impressively maintain perpetual Eucharistic Adoration in the University chapel as well as a daily rosary walk.
-Students also have joined mission trips to Calcutta, Ecuador, and Nicaragua.
+Students also have joined mission trips to Calcutta, Mexico City, and Haiti as part of the Mother Teresa Project.

-At least 20 men and as many women who have attended AMU are now discerning religious life.
+At least 40 men and women who have attended AMU are now discerning priesthood and religious life, and 12 alumni have been ordained priests.

 The dean of students conducts a senior exit interview with each student.
 The one comment heard most often is, “I came here with my parents’ faith, but am leaving here with a deeper faith of my own.”

-With exceptions for students over 23 years of age or whose families reside in Ave Maria, it is university policy for all students to live on campus.
+With exceptions for students over 23 years of age or whose families reside within a commutable distance, it is University policy for all students to live on campus.

 Residence halls are separated by gender, but the University recently loosened its restrictions on visiting dorm rooms.
-Whereas visitation was previously not allowed, students may now visit the rooms of the opposite sex—with doors propped open—on Friday and Saturday evenings until midnight and on Sunday afternoons.
-In common areas, visiting hours are until 1:00 a.m. and extended to 2:00 a.m. on Friday and Saturday.
+As a reinstitution of an old policy, students may now visit the rooms of the opposite sex — with registration upon entering the residence hall and doors propped fully open — on Friday and Saturday evenings until midnight and on Sunday afternoons.
+In common areas, hours for visiting in those locations are until 1:00 a.m.

 Alcohol is allowed with limitations, and there is no campus curfew.
-Those who violate the alcohol policy are sanctioned with community hours and/or fines, plus seminars and counseling for repeat violations.
+Those who violate the alcohol policy are sanctioned with community hours and/or fines, plus educational training, mentorship, and counseling for repeat violations.

 The town of Ave Maria provides a number of convenient stores and services including a large grocery store, a few restaurants, and a pub.
 Due to the size, everyone tends to know everyone, and students and faculty often travel around campus and town by bike.

-However, there are some inconveniences: the nearest hotel is 26 miles away, and the nearest hospital is about 20 miles northwest of the campus.
+However, there are some inconveniences: the nearest hotel is 26 miles away, and the nearest hospital is about 20 miles northwest of the campus, although local emergency medical services are available for serious incidents.
 Southwest Florida International Airport in Fort Myers is approximately 45 minutes away.
-Off-campus employment is limited.
+Off-campus employment is limited, but growing with the newly-opened medical manufacturing plant of Arthex, Inc, that employs more than 1,000 people.

 More than 55 student clubs, organizations, ministries, outreach efforts, and households offer an abundance of activities that include athletic clubs (such as running, ice skating, swing dance, rugby, and fishing) and academic clubs (such as newspaper, writing, film, and business).

-The University’s 17 varsity teams compete in the National Association of Intercollegiate Athletics (NAIA) in baseball, basketball, cheerleading/dance, cross country, football, golf, soccer, softball, tennis, and volleyball.
-Students can also participate in a variety of club and intramural sports.
+The University’s 16 varsity teams compete in the National Association of Intercollegiate Athletics (NAIA) in baseball, basketball, cheerleading/dance, cross country, football, golf, soccer, softball, tennis, and volleyball, and women's lacrosse.
+Students can also participate in a variety of club and intramural sports with the Papist Rugby Club among the most popular.

 Much of the student body is engaged in some form of service work.
 The nearby Hispanic farming community of Immokalee is one of the poorest regions in the country and affords students numerous opportunities for service, including a food and clothing bank, soup kitchen, Christmas toy and shoe collection, Habitat for Humanity, and youth ministry.

-Every Saturday, students travel to Naples and Fort Myers to pray and minister outside an abortion business.
-The pro-life and chastity clubs are popular, and more than 150 students attend the March for Life in Washington, D.C., each year.
+Many Saturdays, students travel to Naples and Fort Myers to pray and minister outside an abortion business.
+The pro-life and chastity clubs are popular, and more than 100 students attend the March for Life in Washington, D.C., each year.

 The Bottom Line

 Now responsible for fulfilling a somewhat more practical vision in a tough economy, President Towey says the University has survived “the pains of childbirth,” and it has emerged a quite attractive university for students.
-Hoping one day for an enrollment of 5,000, the University today enjoys a close-knit community in a small campus town, where it is common to run into professors at the Smoothie shop or the supermarket.
+Planning to grow to 1,500 to 2,000 students in its first phase, the University today enjoys a close-knit community in a small campus town, where it is common to run into professors at the Smoothie shop or the supermarket.
 The European-style town with education, faith, and art at its center is something of an oasis.

 When you take into account the unswerving promotion of Catholic values, the strong core curriculum, and the presence of an impressive and faithful faculty, Ave Maria stands as an exciting new option available to American Catholics today.